Getting Started with Nebula Pulse

 |---|---|---|

-stacks/ | /opt/nebula/stacks/ | All user-created stack YAML files |
+| Stack configs | /opt/nebula/stacks/ | All user-created stack YAML files and config files |

-ai/documents/ | /opt/nebula/ai/documents/ | User-uploaded documents for the RAG assistant |
+| AI documents | /opt/nebula/ai/documents/ | User-uploaded RAG knowledge base documents |

 Rollback

-# Extract the backup
+# Extract the backup you want to restore

 cd /opt/nebula_backups